Sights in Schmalkalden - explore Thuringia's beautiful south-west on a weekend

 Blast furnace museum "Neue Hütte"

-What was extracted from the iron ore mines in the area was melted in the "Neue Hütte" blast furnace and became a real landmark of the town: the Schmalkalden tool.
+What was extracted from the iron ore mines around Schmalkalden was smelted in the ‘Neue Hütte’ blast furnace and became a real landmark of the town: the Schmalkalden tool.

-The museum runs around the gigantic blast furnace - which took a whopping four days to reach operating temperature - on several floors.
+The Blast Furnace Museum runs around the gigantic blast furnace - which took no less than four days to reach operating temperature - on several floors.
+You can find all the information about the Blast Furnace Museum here.

 Wallenburg Castle in Trusetal